 So, let’s see this in action and create an index on the ‘Quantity’ table.
 But fist of all, execute the query from below and navigate to the ‘TransactionHistory’ table in Object Explorer to check the current indexes:

 SELECT th.TransactionID, th.ProductID FROM Production.TransactionHistory th WHERE th.Quantity = '220'

 Let’s also look at the execution plan.
 If we run this query we’ll get clustered index scan because that’s what on the table.
 Note that ApexSQL Plan will also throw a message about missing index right below the query:

 We can create the index on the ‘Quantity’ table manually but we can also position the cursor over the missing index text and the tooltip will appear.
-From there, we can use the icon on the bottom-right to place the creation script template into clipboard:
+From there, we can use the icon on the bottom-right to invoke index creation dialogue:

 Execute the query from below to create missing index:

 CREATE NONCLUSTERED INDEX IX_TransactionHistory_ReferenceOrderID_Quantity ON Production.TransactionHistory ( Quantity ASC )WITH (PAD_INDEX = OFF, STATISTICS_NORECOMPUTE=OFF, SORT_IN_TEMPDB=OFF); GO

 If we refresh the Indexes folder in Object Explorer, we’ll see our newly created ‘IX_TransactionHistory_ReferenceOrderID_Quantity’ index: